 Principle 12 Physical Security The voting system prevents or detects attempts to tamper with voting system hardware.

-The requirements for Principle 12 cover the mechanisms that will ensure the safety of the voting system.
+The requirements for Principle 12 cover the mechanisms that will protect the physical security of the voting system.

-– Mechanisms to detect unauthorized physical access deals with the requirement that unauthorized physical access leave physical evidence, including access to containers holding voting system records.
-Devices need to produce an alarm if access to a restricted voting device component is detected or if a connected component is physically disconnected during the activated state.
+12.1 – Mechanisms to detect unauthorized physical access deals with the requirement that unauthorized physical access leave physical evidence, including access to containers holding voting system records.
+Devices need to produce an alert if access to a restricted voting device component is detected or if a connected component is physically disconnected during the activated state.
 The voting system needs to log when a device or component is connected or disconnected during an activated state and log the status of physical access points when the system is booted.

-Locks installed in voting devices for security will be evaluated and meet certain requirements along with being designed with countermeasures to indicate unauthorized attempts have been made to gain access to the voting device.
+Locks installed in voting devices for security must be tested and be designed with countermeasures to indicate unauthorized attempts have been made to gain access to the voting device.
 Locking systems will be flexible enough to support different keying schemes.
 Backup power for power-reliant countermeasures is also required.

-– Physical ports and access points essential to voting operations covers the requirement that voting devices have only those physical ports and access points that are essential to voting operation, testing, and auditing.
-If a physical connection between components is broken during an activated or suspended state, the affected voting device port will be automatically disabled. voting system will restrict physical access to any port that accommodates removable media, except for ports that activate a voting session.
+12.2 – Physical ports and access points essential to voting operations covers the requirement that voting devices have or expose only those physical ports and access points that are essential to voting operation, testing, and auditing.
+If a physical connection between components is broken during an activated or suspended state, the affected voting device port will be automatically disabled.
+The voting system will restrict physical access to any port that accommodates removable media, except for ports that activate a voting session.
 Devices need to allow authorized administrators to put physical ports into a disabled state.
 An event entry log that identifies the name of the affected device will be generated when physical ports are enable or disabled.

-- The voting system supports mechanisms to detect unauthorized physical access.
+12.1 - The voting system supports mechanisms to detect unauthorized physical access.